 Here's another photo of Beraud, this one taken in 1912, apparently showing a light manifestation between her hands and a materialization on her head.
 In 1922, scientists sat in on 15 of Beraud's séances, and thoroughly debunked her.

 A musical instrument rises in the air at a séance, though it's not likely that ghostly hands are doing the lifting.

-This photo of a seance, snapped by renowned spirit photographer William Hope around 1920, supposedly shows a ghostly arm levitating the table.
+This photo of a séance, snapped by renowned spirit photographer William Hope around 1920, supposedly shows a ghostly arm levitating the table.
 In reality, the arm was superimposed during a double exposure.

 Mediums had no greater opponent than magician Harry Houdini, who denounced them as frauds.
 In fact, he had almost a secondary career debunking the methods of famous mediums during séances and performing their tricks as part of his stage show.
 He even asked his wife to help him show how mediums pull off certain tricks.

 This photo, snapped September 10, 1931, shows medium Meurig Morris holding an onstage séance at the Fortune Theatre in London.
-Morris was more of a mental medium than a physical one: She would go into a trance and supposedly channel a spirit that called itself Power.
+Morris was more of a mental medium than a physical one: She would go into a trance and supposedly channel a spirit that called itself "Power."
 Her body would stiffen, and her voice changed from soprano to baritone.
 She would preach on philosophical and religious matters for up to 45 minutes at a time.
 You can check out Morris in action here.

 In séances, mediums often asked spirits to demonstrate their power by levitating or moving a table.
-But this medium, at a 1950 séance, got sloppy: a photographer caught her using her knee to tip the table, just one method mediums used to make things appear to move by ghostly hands.
+But this medium, at a 1950 séance, got sloppy: A photographer caught her using her knee to tip the table, just one method mediums used to make things appear to move by ghostly hands.